DJI Osmo Pocket 3 Review (2026)

 Quick Verdict

-The DJI Osmo Pocket 3 is the best pocket camera on the planet in 2026.
-Its 1-inch sensor delivers stunning 4K/120fps footage, the 3-axis mechanical gimbal provides buttery-smooth stabilization, and ActiveTrack 6.0 keeps your face locked in frame with near-perfect accuracy.
-At $519, it's the ultimate grab-and-go camera for travel vloggers, daily content creators, and anyone who values portability without compromising image quality.
+The DJI Osmo Pocket 3 is one of the strongest pocket cameras on the market in 2026.
+Its 1-inch sensor delivers excellent 4K/120fps footage, the 3-axis mechanical gimbal produces stabilisation that rivals dedicated handheld gimbals, and ActiveTrack 6.0 keeps a subject's face locked in frame with high accuracy.
+At $519 standard / $669 Creator Combo, it's a compelling grab-and-go camera for travel vloggers, daily content creators, and anyone who values portability without sacrificing image quality.

 Pros